mpv-player/mpv/README.md

 ## Changelog

-There is no complete changelog, however changes to the player core interface are listed in the [interface changelog][interface-changes].
+There is no complete changelog; however, changes to the player core interface are listed in the [interface changelog][interface-changes].

 Changes to the C API are documented in the [client API changelog][api-changes].